vicampo/riposte/README.md

 After making a request, you can make assertions about it.
 Here, with `exists`, we're asserting that (1) the response is a JSON object, and (2) it has a property, `"tax_total"`.
 We don't care what that value is.
 (Riposte comes with a ton of assertions; `exists` is just one.)

-Here's another Riposte script that logs in to our iOS API:
+Here's another Riposte script that logs in to an API by `POST`ing credentials (a JSON array) to a certain endpoint, which is supposed to give us back a key that we will attach to later requests:

     $loginPayload := {
         "email": @EMAIL,